The tax filing deadline is almost upon us, and as I am wont to do I’ve once again waited until the last minute to file my taxes.

 When you login to the software for the first time it will take you by the hand and start walking you through the process of entering all of the information they need in order to file your taxes.

-If you’ve filed your taxes online before with TurboTax, you likely will be able to transfer your information from your previous year’s tax filing and skip right over entering all your personal details like names, social security numbers, dependents, etc. For me I was just able to transfer all of that information over, check it for accuracy and move on to the next step.
+If you’ve filed your taxes online before with TurboTax, you likely will be able to transfer your information from your previous year’s tax filing and skip right over entering all your personal details like names, social security numbers, dependents, etc. For me, I’ve been using TurboTax for over a decade, so I was just able to transfer all of that information over, check it for accuracy and move on to the next step.
 Quick and easy!

 Entering Business Income & Expenses

 Since I was using the Home & Business version the steps I took may be a bit different from the other versions because I also had to enter information about my side business including business income and expenses.
 TurboTax made the process easy, however, walking me through each section, explaining which forms I would need at what point, and allowing me to flag any items that I would need to come back to at a later time.

 I actually started my taxes way back in January, but at the time I still hadn’t received all of my tax forms yet from companies I work with, so I flagged the items I was missing and put it on hold until I had all the required paperwork.
 Then I was able to go back to those flagged items later on and complete them before filing.